helio7/challenge-improvein-backend-movies-api/README.md

    - I'll use a relational database, with PostgreSQL.
 Loopback.js 4 comes with its own ORM under the hood.
 - The database doesn't need to be presented.
 But the model should be represented in some way.
 It could be in the form of ORM configuration or at least a minimal documentation or example of some of the entities.
    - Loopback generates .model files that define the models.

+Final model relations structure:
+- A movie
+      - Belongs to one director.
+      - Has and belongs to many actors.
+- A TV show
+      - Has many episodes.
+      - Belongs to one director.
+      - Has and belongs many actors.
+- An episode
+      - Belongs to a TV show.
+      - Belongs to one director.
+      - Has and belongs to many actors.
+- A director
+      - Has many movies.
+      - Has many TV shows.
+      - Has many episodes.
+- An actor
+      - Has and belongs to many movies.
+      - Has and belongs to many TV shows.
+      - Has and belongs to many episodes.